peterblockman/webpack-4-playground/README.md

 # webpack-4-playground
-Test some webpack main settings with babel 6.
+Test some webpack main settings with babel 6. <br />
 Update: Migrated to babel 7